Mathnerd314/stroscot/docs/Commentary/Learning.rst

 * Communities and Forums (50% retention): Participating in chats, communities and forums can be a valuable learning resource.
 Engaging with peers, mentors, and experts allows you to ask questions, seek guidance, and learn from others' experiences.
 It's a great way to stay updated with the latest trends and best practices, if other resources are not sufficient.

-* Active learning (90%): Trying out the programming language and directly learning what works and what doesn't is the most effective method of learning, after the basics are covered.
+* Active learning (90%): Trying out the programming language and directly learning what works and what doesn't is the most effective method of learning.
+It is a bit hard to get started with the basics this way though.

 * In-person instruction (5%-90% depending on activity): Although most programming languages are self-taught (SO 2019: 85.5% of respondents taught themselves a new language, framework, or tool without taking a formal course), one's first programming language is usually learned in a course.
 If Stroscot indeed takes over the world then it will be people's first programming language (or second, after an introductory graphical language), and they will most likely learn it via in-person instruction.